BSD-Programming-Workshop/FastAPI-Twilio-GLOBE-email-data-entry/README.md

 #### FreeBSD Development Environment
 The following commands expect that you're running FreeBSD as your Operating System.
 No worries, as the name implies, the Operating System is free and there are instructions I've written up for you to get started with this wonderful Open Source Operating System, FreeBSD.
 For information on how to setup your own FreeBSD system as a virtual machine running on your existing computer in a program called VirtualBox, see the step-by-step [BSD.pw Workshop, Getting Started with FreeBSD](https://github.com/possnfiffer/bsd-pw/blob/gh-pages/docs/Intro_to_FreeBSD_Workshop.md) No need to follow the entire guide as there are extras in there.
 Feel free to stop when you get to the Jails section.

-We'll use Ansible to automate the install and configuration of our database and git to clone the project repository.
+We'll use Ansible to automate the install and configuration of our database, appserver, webserver, and operating system.
+We will use `git` to clone the project repository.
 Open up the terminal you installed in the BSD Workshop guide called `sakura` then type the following and enter your password when prompted:
 ```
 sudo pkg install -y py38-ansible git-lite
 ```

+## UPDATE: Digital Ocean Droplet Support for FreeBSD has degraded
+#### You can still use FreeBSD on Digital Ocean, you just have to upload an image manually now and configure it yourself.
+I'll make a guide for this and put it on my YouTube channel, keep an eye on [BSD.pw](http://BSD.pw) for updates.

 Create an SSH keypair to use with Digital Ocean, the online cloud provider we'll use to create a remote FreeBSD machine that will host our PostgreSQL database, Python appserver, Nginx webserver, and DNS nameservers.